 What is it?

 A hoicked-up, poshed-up family car loaded with safety kit to protect you and the little ’uns.
 Volvo has always done the family thing well but takes those qualities into the compact SUV sector with the XC60.
 And it’s a good one, with classy styling inside and out, and refined road manners.
 It’s easily a rival for the Land Rover Freelander… until things turn boggy, when the LR kicks its butt.
-Volvo recently revealed a heavily facelifted XC60: it arrives later in 2013.
+To counter this, Volvo has facelifted it, bringing in neater looks and better engines.

-The Geartronic auto suits the XC60 well, so upgrade to that if you can.
-The four-wheel-drive system adds expense, so think hard about whether you really need it.
+The auto suits the XC60 well, so upgrade to that if you can.
+The fourwheel- drive system adds expense, so think hard about whether you really need it.
 It’s good in snowstorms, but doesn’t make it any more fun to drive.
 Vast amounts of safety kit might be great for piece of mind, but the warning bongs can be intrusive: anti-collision warning lights, blind spot monitors, lane departure buzzer, pedestrian detection.
 It’s all there.
 Shouting at you.
-Loudly.
+Loudly

 On the inside

 The engine and spec range is rather vast and unfathomable, but essentially there’s a choice to be had between a great engine with higher running costs, or a slightly underwhelming one that’s cheaper to run.
-The D5 is the nicest engine and, impressively, delivers the same economy as the lower-power D4 engine - yes, they both average 50.4mpg and emit 149g/km CO2.
-The six-cylinder petrol is only for people who don’t pay for their own fuel, with a combined fuel economy of just 26.4mpg (and CO2 to match).
+The D5 is the nicest engine and delivers the same economy as the older D4 engine – the new D4 is impressive though, averaging a superb 64.2mpg.
+The six-cylinder petrol is only for people who don’t pay for their own fuel, with fuel economy of just 26.4mpg (and breathless CO2 to match).